oscdev-io/birdplan/tests/t10_basic/t10_static/README.md

 # Basic static routing

 In terms of test "static":
-  - Router r1 should install static routes into OS FIB.
+  - Router r1 should install static routes into OS FIB. (default)

-In terms of test "static_export_kernel_static_false":
+In terms of test "export_kernel_static_false":
   - Router r1 should not install static routes into OS FIB.

-In terms of test "static_export_kernel_static_true":
+In terms of test "export_kernel_static_true":
   - Router r1 should install static routes into OS FIB.